patriciogonzalezvivo/thebookofshaders/11/README-pl.md

 W tych liniach robimy coś podobnego do tego, co robiliśmy w poprzednim rozdziale.
 Dzielimy ciągłą liczbę zmiennoprzecinkową (``x``) na jej składowe całkowitą (``i``) i ułamkową (``f``).
 Używamy [``floor()``](../glossary/?search=floor) aby uzyskać ``i`` oraz [``fract()``](../glossary/?search=fract) aby uzyskać ``f```.
 Następnie stosujemy ``rand()`` do części całkowitej ``x``, co daje unikalną wartość losową dla każdej liczby całkowitej.

-Po tym widzisz dwie skomentowane linie.
+Spójrz na dwie skomentowane linie.
 Pierwsza z nich interpoluje liniowo każdą wartość losową.

 <!-- In these lines we are doing something similar to what we did in the previous chapter.
 We are subdividing a continuous floating number (```x```) into its integer (```i```) and fractional (```f```) components.
 We use [```floor()```](../glossary/?search=floor) to obtain ```i``` and [```fract()```](../glossary/?search=fract) to obtain ```f```.
 Then we apply ```rand()``` to the integer part of ```x```, which gives a unique random value for each integer.